m-v-nikolov/dtk-tools-py3/README.md

 #### Dependencies

-The `dtk status` command imports the `psutil` [package](https://pypi.python.org/pypi/psutil) for process ID lookup of local simulations.
+The `dtk status` command imports the [`psutil`](https://pypi.python.org/pypi/psutil) package for process ID lookup of local simulations.
 HPC simulations will be able to retrieve status without this package.

 Statistical analysis and plotting of output depend on `numpy`, `matplotlib`, and `pandas`.
-32- and 64-bit Windows binaries may be downloaded at http://www.lfd.uci.edu/~gohlke/pythonlibs.
+32- and 64-bit Windows binaries may be downloaded [here](http://www.lfd.uci.edu/~gohlke/pythonlibs).